 An inquiry is “any oral or written communication that is not a complaint, as defined above, such as a request for general information or an expression of opinion regarding an insurance-related issue that may or may not require a response by the department of insurance.”

-States should not track only those expressions of dissatisfaction that are received in writing, but should also monitor and report complaints received by fax, through electronic transmissions, by phone or in person.
+States should not track only those expressions of dissatisfaction that are received in writing, but should also monitor and report complaints received by fax, through email, by phone or in person.
 Written complaints (hardcopy or electronic) should be signed in some manner that identifies the complainant; oral complaints should eventually be recorded in hardcopy and signed.
 There needs to be standards for determining when there is enough specificity to warrant follow-up with the insurer.
 For example, although a consumer expressing dissatisfaction regarding a state’s mandatory auto insurance law is expressing a grievance that the insurance department should record and track, such a grievance is not a complaint against a specific insurance entity and cannot be included in insurer complaint data.
 However, a consumer need not allege a violation of insurance laws in order for his or her expression of dissatisfaction to qualify as a complaint.

 Since the same complaint can be reviewed by different personnel in different formats, care must be taken to prevent duplication of complaint records.
 Whether or not a complaint is “confirmed,” it should still be recorded, properly coded and reported to the Complaints Database System (CDS), because the broad universe of all types of complaints is the foundation on which more detailed analyses rest and because even complaints in which the company is found to be acting within its rights highlight areas of concern to regulators.
-On the other hand, care must also be taken to ensure that meritorious complaints are not lost due to improper coding.
+On the other hand, care must also be taken to ensure that confirmed complaints are not lost due to improper coding.
 For example, a complaint may be coded as “1240: Refer to Outside Agency/Department” and thus tracked as “unconfirmed,” even though the referral was to another section of the same department which found that the company was in violation.
 Or, a complaint may raise two separate issues and, on one issue, the company is found to be in violation, but the entire complaint is tracked as “unconfirmed” because the other issue resulted in a secondary code of “1295: Company Position Substantiated.”

 Complaints should be tallied on an aggregate basis, regardless of who filed the complaint.
 However, the nature of the complaint and the nature of the complainant are important factors both for the eventual resolution of the complaint and for further market analysis.
 Therefore, the insurance department should track who generated the complaint, according to the following categories: